Our Mission

 The HUB Augusta Collaborative is a partnership that began with the Medical College of Georgia Foundation at Augusta University, the Boys & Girls Club of Greater Augusta, and the Community Foundation for the CSRA.
 With a desire to, at a minimum, replace the grocer that left the Harrisburg neighborhood in 2017, friends at each of these organizations brought together partners with similar goals and vision.

 Ultimately, the Collaborative led the City of Augusta to achieving its first ever Choice Planning Award, bringing together nearly $1 million in aggregate grant dollars to develop a comprehensive neighborhood plan.
-Simultaneously, the Collaborative - now working as the HUB - quickly built what became the HUB for Community Innovation - a + 50,000 square foot community center meant to be at once a gesture to the neighborhood that community mattered, and also to create strategies that led residents to a place of upward mobility.
+Simultaneously, the Collaborative - now working as the HUB - quickly built what became the HUB for Community Innovation - a 50,000+ square foot $24M+ community center meant to be at once a gesture to the neighborhood that community mattered, and also to create strategies that led residents to a place of upward mobility.
+Celebrated alongside its largest donors - the Augusta National Golf Club and its partners in AT&T, Bank of America, and IBM, the MCG Foundation, and the Georgia Power Foundation - the Collaborative opened the center under the wise counsel of Condoleezza Rice, who encouraged "you cannot guarantee outcomes, but you can guarantee a path to an outcome.
+It prepares people and brings innovation to the community and is a part of a trend that we must not just pursue, but pursue with urgency and determination."

 ABOUT